 Supervisors will be notified of the outcome of the application within three months of the deadline, and should tell the students as soon as possible.
 We ask for details to enable the transfer of the bursary to be submitted ahead of time so that the student will be paid in a timely manner.
-You will also be sent a form for the student to provide a lab report and reflect on what they have learned during the project.
-We also ask for reflection from the supervisor if you are an early- or mid-career researcher.
+You will also be sent a form for the student to provide a lab report and also reflect on what they have learned during the project.